To Our Members

 - To provide additional aid for vulnerable community members during this difficult time, we also donated $2,500 in gift cards to patrons of Red Apple and a special $2,500 to the Food Bank of Alaska to help them get their boxes out.
 We also worked to donate enough meals and snacks for 400 people to the Children’s Lunchbox, in support of families facing hunger.

-Will I receive a federal economic impact payment?The first batch of economic impact payments (i.e., government stimulus checks) that were received electronically in January 2021 have been processed for Credit Union 1 on Monday, April 13, 2020.
+Will I receive a federal economic impact payment?Economic impact payments (i.e., government stimulus checks) that were received electronically in January 2021 have been processed for Credit Union 1 members.
 Going forward, if you are eligible to receive a payment, it will be reflected in your Online Access account as soon as processing is complete.
 We do not have a timeline of when paper-check payments will become available.